 Recent Accounting Pronouncements

 In November 2024, the FASB issued ASU 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, and in January 2025, the FASB issued ASU 2025-01, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Clarifying the Effective Date.
 ASU 2024-03 requires additional disclosure of the nature of expenses included in the income statement as well as disclosures about specific types of expenses included in the expense captions presented in the income statement.
-ASU 2024-03, as clarified by ASU 2025-01, is effective for fiscal years beginning after December 15, 2026, and interim periods beginning after December 15, 2027.
-Companies have the option to apply this guidance either on a retrospective or prospective basis, and early adoption is permitted.
+ASU 2024-03, as clarified by ASU 2025-01, is effective for the Company for its annual reporting for fiscal 2028 and for interim period reporting beginning in fiscal 2029 on a prospective basis.
+Both early adoption and retrospective application are permitted.
 The Company is currently evaluating the impact that the adoption of these standards will have on its consolidated financial statements and disclosures.

 About New Standards Disclosures